xumi1993/seispy/source/usage/ccp.rst

   - The number of files in vel_model must be the same as the number of stations in the station list.
   - The model file should have three columns: depth, Vp and Vs.
+  - The filename must be the same as the station name in the station list.
+The suffix of filename must be ``.vel``.

 Time-to-depth conversion
 ==============================